 Nigerian soft buns with a strawberry drink.

-For best result, whip the egg whites with hand whisk or hand mixer.
+For best result, whip the egg whites with a hand whisk or hand mixer.
 Adjust sugar to your taste.

 Don’t forget to subscribe to the Aliyahsrecipesandtips newsletter for free and receive the new post notifications right into your inbox.